Pelican International Inc. Acquires Confluence Outdoor LLC Assets

 Dec 16, 2019, 20:30 ET

 LAVAL, Quebec, Dec.
-16, 2019 /PRNewswire/ -- Pelican International Inc. announces today the acquisition of substantially all Confluence Outdoors LLC assets, located in Greenville, South Carolina.
+16, 2019 /PRNewswire/ -- Pelican International Inc. announces today the acquisition of substantially all Confluence Outdoor's assets, located in Greenville, South Carolina.
 With this acquisition, the company now offers the most comprehensive assortment of paddle sports equipment in the industry, from premium brands to more accessible and reliable products.

 "The entire Pelican team, my brother Christian and I are thrilled to welcome the Confluence team in the Pelican family.
 The combination of the two businesses will produce by far the largest and most comprehensive group in the paddle sports space.
 This paddle sports powerhouse will offer, under the best brands, a complete line-up of products spanning all paddle sports categories, catering to the needs of all types of consumers.
 As always, our primary focus is the satisfaction of our products' users," said Antoine Élie, cofounder of Pelican International.